Netflix/pollyjs/docs/server/route-handler.md

 Override configuration options for the given route.
 All matching middleware and route level configs are merged together and the overrides are applied to the current
 Polly instance's config.

-!> The following options are not supported to be overriden via the server API:
+!> The following options are not supported to be overridden via the server API:
 `mode`, `adapters`, `adapterOptions`, `persister`, `persisterOptions`

 | Param  | Type     | Description                           |